danbev/learning-nodejs/README.md

     t->SetClassName(name_string);  // NODE_SET_PROTOTYPE_METHOD() compatibility.
    }

 A `Signature` has the following class documentation: "A Signature specifies which receiver is valid for a function.".
-So the receiver is set to be `that` which is `t` our newly created FunctionTemplate.
+So the receiver is set to be `that` which is `t`, our newly created FunctionTemplate.

 Next, we are creating a FunctionTemplate for the call back `HandleWrap::Close` with the signature just created.
 Then, we will set the function template as a PrototypeTemplate.
 Again we see `t->SetClassName` which I believe is for when this is printed.
 There are few more prototype methods that use HandleWrap callbacks: